PerplexedPeach/bg3-lewd-mods/LoviatarClaws/README.md

 - optional body modification content

 ## Ability Explanations
 Pain Mirror: AOE reflect 1d6+CHA psychic damage whenever you receive damage above 0.
-Enemies can avoid this damage by passing a WIS save (against a DC that should scale with your CHA).
+Enemies can half this damage by passing a WIS save (against a DC that should scale with your CHA).
 Inviting Dance: concentration AOE taunting aura for 2 turns that gives disadvantage on attacks on people other than you, encouraging the AI to target you more.

 ## How to Get